© Copyright Terry MacKinnell 2011, 2016 Under the Berne Convention

 It is one thing for an astrologer-astronomer from over 2,000 years ago to make a mistake, but to not correct this mistake at the first opportunity is another massive mistake by astrologers.

-The Five Most Popular Posts for Further Investigation
+The Seven Most Popular Posts for Further Investigation

 Star illustrations courtesy of Stellarium software – stellarium.org